klmnden/azure-docs.tr-tr/articles/application-gateway/application-gateway-create-url-route-portal.md

 ## <a name="log-in-to-azure"></a>Azure'da oturum açma

-Oturum açtığınızda Azure portalında [http://portal.azure.com](http://portal.azure.com)
+Azure portalında oturum açın [http://portal.azure.com](http://portal.azure.com)

 ## <a name="create-an-application-gateway"></a>Uygulama ağ geçidi oluşturma